sinfin/comgate_ruby/README.md

   ```

 ### 2) prepare endpoint
  Comgate sends POST requests to your app about transactions updates.
 The URL of it needs to be setup in Comgate Client portal.
-At endpoint, just call `gateway.process_state_change(params)`, which will return
+At endpoint, just call `gateway.process_payment_callback(params)`, which will return
     `{state: :paid, transaction_id: ":transID"}` (at least).
 See bullets 4) and 5) in Single payment process bellow.
 ### 3) call appropriate method
  (see bellow)